-If you have been following news from the markets at all in the past few years, you will already be well aware of cryptocurrency trading.
-Cryptocurrency trading involves the buying, selling, and speculating of blockchain-based e-currencies such as bitcoin, ethereum, or dogecoin.
+If you have been following the news from the markets at all in the past few years, you will already be well aware of cryptocurrency trading.
+Cryptocurrency trading involves the buying, selling, and speculating of blockchain-based e-currencies such as Bitcoin, Ethereum, or Dogecoin.

 They have no underlying value and are not pegged to anything, with their price being determined entirely by market sentiment.
 Cryptocurrencies are very, very volatile assets.
 Some retail investors have become overnight millionaires from crypto trading, while others have lost everything.

-You might also be wondering can retail investors invest in private equity, or can retail investors buy corporate bonds?
+You might also be wondering whether retail investors can invest in private equity, or buy corporate bonds?
 The answer is yes, as long as you have the right broker at your disposal.
 This is where eToro can help.

 Comparison Between Retail and Institutional Investors

-Now that you know the institutional investment meaning and the retail investors meaning, let’s do a quick comparison of the key differences between the two.
+Now that you know the meaning of institutional and retail investors, let’s do a quick comparison of the key differences between the two.

 Impact of Institutional Investors

 So, why are institutional investors important?
-As mentioned, their importance comes from their sheer size and wealth.
+As mentioned earlier, their importance comes from their sheer size and wealth.
 Given that institutional investors can purchase shares or commodities in such massive quantities, they can dictate market sentiment to a very significant degree and are uniquely responsible for price movements.

-In one or two large institutional investors starting piling into gold or Apple stock, this would be sufficient enough to send the prices of these assets up.
-When assessing why are institutional investors important in today’s business world, one should also look at their value to retail investors such as yourself.
+If one or two large institutional investors started piling into gold or Apple stock, this would be sufficient to send the prices of these assets up.
+When assessing why institutional investors are important in today’s business world, one should also look at their value to retail investors such as yourself.